updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 While we've been using this feature for a few months now on various projects, shareable policies are still in experimental mode.
 We created the label [**updatecli-policies**](https://github.com/updatecli/updatecli/issues?q=is%3Aopen+is%3Aissue+label%3Aupdatecli-policies) to track related issues, but so far nothing major appear.

-My goal is to move that feature out of experimental as soon as I am confident enough that this feature is stable enough.
+Our goal is to move that feature out of experimental as soon as we are confident enough that this feature is stable.

 We are still collecting feedback, so feel free to provide yours on: